 Golden Gate Audubon sponsors two counts — one centered around Oakland and one centered around San Francisco.
 Our Oakland count will take place on Sunday, December 20, 2020.
 The San Francisco count will take place on Tuesday, December 29, 2020.

 Spend a fun day outdoors with a team counting individual birds and species, and contributing to our understanding of bird populations.
 Both beginners and experienced birders welcome.
-Then gather with all the other participants to share results at a warm, festive Compilation Dinner.
+Due to Covid-19 restrictions, this year’s teams will be much smaller in number and will require social distancing, masks, and your own scopes and equipment.
+We will not host our traditional in-person dinners, but we will host a final tally count via Zoom.